 According to epidemiology data publicly presented by F. Hoffmann-La Roche AG/Genentech, Inc., the 2018 annual drug-treated incidence of breast cancer in the United States and in France, Germany, Italy, Spain and the UK (formerly known as the "EU5") was estimated to be approximately 477,800 patients in the aggregate.
 Of these, we estimate that only approximately 75,800 patients are HER2-positive.
-We estimate HER2-low patients to be more than 50% of the total population, including approximately 86,900 patients who are IHC2+ without gene amplification and approximately 155,500 patients who are IHC1+ without gene amplification.
+We estimate HER2-low patients to be more than 50% of the total population, including approximately 86,900 patients who are IHC2+ without gene amplification.
 We plan to explore this HER2-low population in breast cancer starting with the IHC2+ group first.